Is it the cool name? Is it the actual successes? Is it the drawings with lots of loops in them?

 Might be all, but above all else, there are the perceived (and maybe the not actual) value of agile, that organizations want.
 Let’s look at those:

 - Reduced waste – When Lean was given its name, it was a genius marketing decision.
 Lean creates the concept of “do less with more” that executives like so much.
 Organizations today are so occupied with mitigating risk (much more than innovation), that cutting costs seems as the path to survival.
 Reducing waste helps cut costs, everybody knows that.
-Sometimes companies forget that in order to eliminate waste you need to invest in continuous improvement, which is no small investment.
+Sometimes companies forget that in order to eliminate waste you need to invest in continuous improvement, which is no small investment (automated tests anyone?).
 But remember, we’re talking about perceived attraction, not what really happens the day after.

 - Improved Productivity – the vague sister of speed.
 Everybody wants to be more productive, but no one actually has found a way to measure productivity effectively.
 Truth is, productivity does not matter that much, it’s more about effectiveness.
 We can build the wrong product very quickly, but then we’re neither productive or effective.
 Still to the naked eye and ear, it’s one of agile’s perceived wins.

 - Improved Decision Making – This is where the wisdom of the crowds wins.
 If everyone is doing agile, that must be the right thing to do.
 If successful organizations are going agile, they made some great decisions, and apparently agile helped them, because they improved.
 We want that too!
 Note that this is a correlation, not causation, yes?
 But let’s not let that confuse us.
 The aura of wisdom is not just good for political reasons inside the organization.
 It also looks attractive to people pursuing careers have probably heard the same about agile, and with this aura, an organization will attract better applicants.